 Do you aspire to be a nurse in the state of Nebraska and want to get there as quickly as possible?
 Becoming a licensed practical nurse, or LPN, is an excellent first step.
-With training that can be completed in as little as one year and ample job opportunities around the state, becoming an LPN in NE is a terrific and practical way to break into the field of nursing.
+With training that can be completed in as little as one year and ample job opportunities around the state, becoming an LPN in Nebraska is a terrific and practical way to break into the field of nursing.

 While becoming an LPN in Nebraska isn't necessarily difficult, your success largely depends on the quality of the training that you receive.
 Therefore, it is wise to take your time while investigating LPN training programs.
 Select one that is approved by the state, and make sure that it properly prepares students to take and pass the licensing exam for LPNs — the NCLEX-PN.